Set up your own DIY Easter Egg Hunt with free printable clues that can be used in any home!

 Now we live far away from our family so Easter is more of a quiet holiday -- no big meal and it's just our immediate family but every year, I do an egg hunt for our kids.

-No matter how old they are, or how cold it is or even if we attend an egg hunt at church first -- we still have our family egg hunt at home because I know things like this will build fond memories for them.
+No matter how old they are, or how cold it is or even if we attend an egg hunt at church first -- we still have our family egg hunt at home because I know things like this build AWESOME memories for kids!

 So I thought we'd share a super easy Easter Egg Hunt that you can do at your house!